EMBA-support-repos/.github/profile/README.md

 This repo collects all the great projects, sources and repositories which are used from [*EMBA*](https://github.com/e-m-b-a).

-If we missed something please ping us.
+If we missed something please [contact us](https://github.com/e-m-b-a/emba/issues).

 <p align="center">
   <img src="https://raw.githubusercontent.com/e-m-b-a/emba/master/helpers/emba.svg" width="200"/>